return to CJH Home page About This Website

 The aim of www.ClevelandJewishHistory.net is to present more Cleveland Jewish history to more persons by:

-• Developing hyperlinked pages to make it easier to find online Cleveland Jewish history.
+• Developing web pages to make it easier to find online content.

-• Increasing our web-based history with pages created on this site by similarly interested persons.
+• Increasing our web-based history with pages on this site created by myself and other interested persons.

 • Encouraging organizations to present their history on the web, on this site or their own.